rimaout/Obsidian-Vault/Storage/Backend/Monthly Logs/🐈 January 2025 (log).md

 - [34 Years Of Strandbeest Evolution](https://www.youtube.com/watch?v=IFaAjR_RRJs)
 - [The Real Reason Robots Shouldn’t Look Like Humans](https://www.youtube.com/watch?v=eLVAMG_3fLg)

-I especially loved the video on the **[Strandbeest](https://www.strandbeest.com/)** these are giant creatures made from plastic pipes that move entirely thanks to the power of the wind.
+I especially loved the video on the **[Strandbeest](https://www.strandbeest.com/)** these are giant creatures made from plastic pipes that move entirely thanks to the power of the wind, It's the perfect combination of art and engineering.

 ![[strandbeest_IMG.webp|1200]]

 ![[strandbeest_gif.gif|800]]

-They are made by Theo Jansen.
+Created by Dutch artist Theo Jansen.

 ---